baaahs/chat/chromebooks/README.md

 Notes on Inventory
 ==================

-The way ansible knows which systems to talk to is the result of both the `ansible.cfg` file in this directory which references `inventory.dist`.
-This is an INI formatted file that lists groups of hosts.
-It's probably easiest to manipulate this file to target which host you want but if you're a fancy `ansible` user you can probably do other cool things as well.
+The way ansible knows which systems to talk to is the result of both the `ansible.cfg` file in this directory which references `inventory.yml`.

 Things Left To Do
 =================